FAQ

 Al hamdullilah, the cemetery began operating on January 4, 2013.

-Yes the cemetery was established to serve the Muslim community in Ottawa and Gatineau and in the surrounding areas, where practical.
-The cemetery is incorporated, and is managed and maintained by Muslims in the community exclusively for the Muslim community
+Yes the cemetery was established to serve the Muslim community in Ottawa and Gatineau and in the surrounding areas.

 Yes.
 There is no cemetery in the area offering adult lots for less or offers the cost of a funeral for less.
 The cemetery is a not-for-profit organization registered as a charity.
 Charitable Registration No. 894375187RR0001